The two out of three property in ind-categories and a convenient model category of spaces: Compact metrizable spaces

 Let $\cC$ be a small category with finite colimits.
-Suppose that $\cC$ is tensored weakly closed over $\cS_f$ (see Definitions \ref{d:left_action} and \ref{d:WC_tensored}).
-Then $\cC$ is automatically enriched in $\cS$, with the defining property that for every $A,B\in\cC$ and $L\in S_f$ we have
+Suppose that $\cC$ is tensored over $\cS_f$ and the action is weakly closed (see Definition \ref{d:tensored} 1).
+Note that $\cC$ is automatically enriched in $\cS$, with the defining property that for every $A,B\in\cC$ and $L\in S_f$ we have